Contacts for Safeguarding and Child Protection

-- Thomas Paddy – Assistant to Head of Lower School
+- Heather Annan – Assistant to the Head of Year 7

-- Mark Barnett – Assistant to Head of Upper School
+- Latisha Antoine – Assistant to the Head of Year 8

-- Sheila Tagoe – Assistant to Head of Sixth Form
+- Cetisha Forbes – Assistant to the Head of Sixth Form

 Child Protection Policy Statement